mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 &nbsp; <!--- Used to add a double line break --->

-After we add the above to all of or devices, our configuration should look like the below:
+After we add the above to for all devices, our configuration should look like the below:

 ```ruby
 # -*- mode: ruby -*-